SharafatKarim/stash-contents/academic/MySQL problems.md

 3. Find the ID and name of each student who has taken at least one Comp.
 Sci. course;
 make sure there are no duplicate names in the result.
 4. Find the course id, section id, and building for each section of a Biology course.
-5. Output instructor names sorted by the ratio of their salary to their department&#39;s budget (in ascending order).
+5. Output instructor names sorted by the ratio of their salary to their department's budget (in ascending order).
 6. Output instructor names and buildings for each building an instructor has taught in.
 Include instructor names who have not taught any classes (the building name should